Resources for anti-racism education

 How to be an Antiracist, by Ibram X. Kendi

-“The opposite of racist isn't not racist.
-It is antiracist,” Ibram X. Kendi, founding director of the Antiracism Research and Policy Center, explains.
+“The opposite of racist isn't 'not racist.'
+It is ‘antiracist,’” Ibram X. Kendi, founding director of the Antiracism Research and Policy Center, explains.
 But what does that really mean?
 Kendi breaks this idea down for us in his book.
-He highlights the ways white people can be complicit in perpetuating racism and helps us move from a place of racism to anti-racism.
+He highlights the ways white people can be complicit in perpetuating racism and helps us move from a place of racism to antiracism.

 Is Christianity the White Man's Religion?: How the Bible Is Good News for People of Color, by Antipas L. Harris